Empezar Desde Cero: Tours

 On February 15, 2008, RBD started their promotional tour for Empezar Desde Cero throughout the United States, visiting 17 cities in the country.
 On April 11, 2008, the Empezar Desde Cero Tour continued its trek throughout Latin America.

 The tour received mostly positive reviews and enjoyed great commercial success.
 On April 19, 2008, the group held a concert in Bolivia, where they gathered more than 21,000 spectators.
 RBD returned to Brazil and sold out all tickets for the six concerts they held in the country, gathering 12,000 people in Rio de Janeiro, 7,000 people during three consecutive nights in São Paulo, and another 6,000 concertgoers in Manaus.
-In Brasilia, the group held a concert in front of more than 500,000 people, breaking the record held there by The Rolling Stones, and there filmed their fifth concert DVD, Live in Brasilia.
+In Brasília, the group held a concert in front of more than 500,000 people, breaking the record held there by The Rolling Stones, and there filmed their fifth concert DVD, Live in Brasília.
 In September, the group held a series of concerts in Slovenia, where tickets for their first two scheduled shows sold out in only 30 minutes, shattering ticket sale records in the country.

 By mid-2008, American concert tour trade publication Pollstar announced the 100 most successful concert tours of the year up to that point; RBD reached #49 with 166,839 tickets sold from January 2008 up until June of the same year.

 By 2008's third trimester, Pollstar ranked RBD at #48 in the Top 100 concert tours for the sales of 301,015 tickets sold from January to September 2008.
 By the end of the year, the final numbers by Pollstar, which gathered data from January to December 2008, showed that RBD had a total of 367,346 concert tickets sold in 2008.
 RBD ranked in $4,400,000 just in North American ticket sales.

 The tour arrived to its end on October 4, 2008, as the group announced its separation and gave way to their last concert tour, the Gira del Adiós World Tour.
 The farewell tour started on November 1, 2008 and had some of the songs from Empezar Desde Cero as part of its setlist.
 On November 29, 2008, in São Paulo, Brazil, the group's sixth and last concert DVD,Tournée do Adeus, was filmed.
 The DVD was released almost a year later on November 25, 2009, only in Brazil.